ad3n/RecordHash/README.md

 ## Motivation

 When we store data to database, commonly DBA can manipulate the data directly without application.
-Using this simple library we againt DBA to do that.
+Using this simple library we againt DBA to do that

 ## Install